"Under the baton of music director Douglas Kinney Frost

 In concert, the breadth of his repertoire has been highlighted in performances with the National Symphony of Mexico, the Bellas Artes in Mexico City, and orchestras in Brazil and Uruguay, Russian Federal Orchestra in Moscow, St. Petersburg Festival Orchestra, Kharkov Philharmonia in Ukraine, and the National Orchestra of Korea in Seoul, and in the U.S. with the Baltimore, Utah, Virginia, Syracuse, Santa Barbara, Mississippi and Richmond Symphonies, Grand Teton Music and Colorado Bach Festivals, Rochester Philharmonic, and Westminster College, among others.

 Labelled a Britten specialist by Maestro James Conlon, Frost was invited to serve as associate conductor for his work on Benjamin Britten Operas numerous times including: The Turn of the Screw, Albert Herring, and Billy Budd with Los Angeles Opera and A Midsummer Night’s Dream, Curlew River and The Prodigal Son with the Fondazione Teatro dell’Opera in Rome, and The Burning Fiery Furnace with the Ravinia Festival.
-Last season, he returned to Los Angeles Opera for John Corigliano’s The Ghosts of Versailles and il barbiere di Siviglia.
+In 2015, he was asked to return to Los Angeles Opera for John Corigliano’s The Ghosts of Versailles and il barbiere di Siviglia.

 In 2019 he joined the dynamic conducting and opera faculty of the University of Texas at Austin.
 He holds the title of Principal Conductor of the Butler Opera Center which presents three to five fully-produced productions each academic year.
-In his tenure he has conducted Carmen, Der Kaiser von Atlantis, L’elisir d’amore, The Turn of the Screw, and Don Giovanni.
-Upcoming projects include Missy Mazzioli’s Proving Up, Offenbach’s Les Contes d’Hoffmann, and concerts featuring music inspired by Shakespeare.
+In his tenure he has conducted La Traviata, Pique Dame, TEA: A MIrror of Soul (Tan Dun), La bohème, Carmen, Der Kaiser von Atlantis, L’elisir d’amore, The Turn of the Screw, Don Giovanni, Missy Mazzioli’s Proving Up, Offenbach’s Les Contes d’Hoffmann, and concerts featuring music inspired by Shakespeare.
 In his role he conducts productions and concerts with the University Symphony Orchestra and the acclaimed New Music Ensemble.
-He also maintains a competitive private conducting studio training the next generation of maestri in musical and leadership projects.
+He mentors young opera composers through a biannual commission for UT composition students.
+Last year’s premiere was Maria written by Josiah Garza about his family’s struggle to live across national borders.
+Douglas also maintains a competitive private conducting studio training the next generation of maestri in musical and leadership projects.

 In 2015 he led important projects in Los Angeles and New York City.
 The LA Times commented, “…orchestra and chorus conducted by Douglas Kinney Frost were excellent, and at times it was fun watching Frost with his colorful style of conducting,” about his performances of Figaro 90210.
 This 21st century update of Mozart’s classic played to sold-out houses and added performances at LA Opera.
 He also served as Music Director and conductor for a co-production of David Lang’s Difficulty of Crossing a Field for Beth Morrison Projects which received a concert performance in New York and was recorded and released in June 2015 on Cantaloupe Records.
 The recording is receiving rave mentions including The New York Times, Wall Street Journal, and Philadelphia Examiner.